harymunli/React-Personal-Notes/README.md

 # personal-notes
-Severless React personal notes application
+Severless React personal notes application for dicoding submission

 ## How to run application
 1. `npm i`